Tamior930/Berlisa/README.md

 ## Contributing

-Feel free to explore the repository, contribute and use this project as a foundation for your own endeavours.
-We welcome collaboration and improvements to improve the functionality and security of the hotel website.
-Thank you for visiting our GitHub page and we look forward to your participation in making this project even better!
+Feel free to explore the repository, contribute and use this project as a base for your own efforts.
+I welcome collaboration and improvements to improve the functionality and security of the hotel website.
+Thank you for visiting our GitHub page and I look forward to your participation in making this project even better!